-Table 4: Ablation study on the teacher-student architecture and post-processing of pseudo masks.
+in Table 4 demonstrate that our teacher-student architecture improves the performance of the baseline method, and the post-processing of pseudo-masks plays a positive role in our method.

 Post-processings of pseudo masks.
 We test three difference post-processing methods on the pseudo masks M_s : CRF1, threshold with 0.5 and interaction between M_t and M_s .
-Results are in Tab.
-5. CRF is a widely used post-process approach for many semantic segmentation methods such as DeepLab [35].
+Results are in Table 5.
+CRF is a widely used post-process approach for many semantic segmentation methods such as DeepLab [35].
 However, CRF is time-consuming and our experiments show that simply binarization with a threshold performs on par with CRF.
 And interacting M_s with M_s achieves the best performance with neglectable computations.